Lesser-Known gedit Keyboard Shortcuts

 Copyright 2013–2016, licensed under Creative Commons BY-NC-SA

-I really like GNOME’s gedit text editor, even though I have become an XFCE desktop user since the advent of the spoon-fed (i.e. nonforked) GNOME 3 debacle.
-Anyhow, gedit 3 works just fine in XFCE 4.11 regardless of the fact that gedit 3 employs version 3 of the GIMP toolkit (GTK+), whereas XFCE 4.11 still relies on GTK+ version 2.
+Once I really like GNOME’s gedit text editor, even though I have since become a Vim adept.
+And since the advent of the spoon-fed (i.e. nonforked) GNOME 3 debacle, I switched my desktop to XFCE.
+Nevertheless, gedit 3 works just fine in XFCE 4.11 regardless of the fact that gedit 3 employs version 3 of the GIMP toolkit (GTK+), whereas XFCE 4.11 still relies on GTK+ version 2.

 Its plugins, both “official” and “less official” (LaTeX, collaboration,…) are what make gedit a truly complete editor; yet in a very unobtrusive way.
 As for eye candy, I can wholeheartedly recommend my own dark, relaxing Olvido colour scheme.